nkarimeddiny/travel_photos_fullstack/readme.md

 2.)
 If a friend has a geotagged post, you can click on the button below the post and the geolocation associated with that post is sent to the database.

+Note about API endpoints:

+All API calls from the client go to api/users, but routes that I created are listed in api/myData/myRouter.js.
+The router.all("/*", myRouter) statement in api/users/index.js connects these two files.